 The latest frustration for me happened today.
 A relative of mine, a recent graduate on my recommendation had bought an HP laptop [14-dk0093au] for personal usage for Rs.45,000 (USD 607): AMD Ryzen 5 3500U, 8 GB RAM, 256 GB SSD, 1 TB HDD with Windows 10 and Microsoft Office 2019 Home & Student Edition.
 She opened the package and proceeded to set up.
 Everything had gone well, but Microsoft Office kept saying it requires an Office365 subscription – this shouldn’t be the default as the PC was shipping (she had paid extra money for the same) with a perpetual license for Office 2019 Home.

-On examination, the issue turned out to be that, she had launched the “Office” app (aka Office 365 app) that was displayed prominently in the start menu and not the individual apps like Microsoft Word, PowerPoint or Excel.
-Yes, there is a subtle but important difference between the two.
+On examination, the issue turned out to be that she had launched the “Office” app (aka Office 365 app) that was displayed prominently in the start menu and not the individual apps like Microsoft Word, PowerPoint, or Excel.
+Yes, there is a subtle but crucial difference between the two.
 The former (Office app) is a shortcut placed by Microsoft to convince you to sign up for a trial and then proceed to pay for an annual subscription.
-Whereas the latter (Word/Excel/PowerPoint) on a new PC like this that ships with Office home edition license will allow you to activate on the first run and provide you with a perpetual license – obviously you don’t get any (or limited) cloud storage nor the other Office 365 subscription benefits.
-I got her to uninstall the Office (Office 365) App, launch Word, press update and then press activate from the About menu to get the Home and Student edition license activated for good.
+Whereas the latter (Word/Excel/PowerPoint) on a new PC like this that ships with Office home edition license will allow you to activate on the first run and provide you with a perpetual license – obviously, you don’t get any (or limited) cloud storage nor the other Office 365 subscription benefits.
+I got her to uninstall the Office (Office 365) App, launch Word, press update, and then press activate from the About menu to get the Home and Student edition license activated for good.

 Tip: Before launching any of the Microsoft Office apps like Word or Excel for the first time, Microsoft recommends you activate Windows 10 if it is not done automatically.

 Similarly, the PC shipped with a 30-day limited edition of McAfee antivirus.
-In my opinion, for average users who can take a bit of care to avoid untrusted websites, the Microsoft Defender Antivirus that ships OOB with Windows 10 is enough – the good thing of sticking with Defender is you don’t need to renew any subscription, it just keeps working, whereas the 3rd party antivirus which may be better (?) is unsafe after the subscription expiry.
+For average users who can take a bit of care to avoid untrusted websites, the Microsoft Defender Antivirus that ships OOB with Windows 10 is enough – the good thing of sticking with Defender is you don’t need to renew any subscription, it just keeps working, whereas the third-party antivirus which may be better (?) is unsafe after the subscription expiry.
 Anyways, I have seen most users ignore the subscription renewal messages, and that’s the main reason I recommend staying with Defender.
 I got her to uninstall McAfee and to enable Defender.

 In summary, I feel the OEM (HP) and/or Microsoft should’ve made the above 3 important steps super-easy or preconfigured (like Amazon does pre-signed-in in their Kindle devices you buy from them) and not leave the user confused.